 From The Mind-Beauty Connection: 9 Days to Less Stress, Gorgeous Skin, and a Whole New You by Amy Wechsler.

-- Q Should I use moisturizer if I have oily skin?
+- Q How should I moisturize my skin if I have blackheads?